PSamardzhiev/UpSkillDevOpsProject/README.md

 ## Ansible Configuration Managmenet:
+`./ansible/instance-config.yaml`
+Ansible Playbook Desired State Configuration: Install Docker on EC2 Instance

+The following Ansible playbook, `install_docker.yml`, automates the installation of Docker on an EC2 target instance.
+This playbook is designed to be executed on the localhost, assuming you have SSH access to the target EC2 instance.

+### Playbook Tasks:

+1. **Get Current User**: Retrieves the current user information on the localhost.

+2. **Update Apt Packages**: Ensures that the apt package manager on the localhost is up-to-date.

+3. **Install Docker Dependencies**: Installs essential dependencies required for Docker on the localhost.

+4. **Add Docker GPG Key**: Adds the GPG key for the Docker repository.

+5. **Add Docker APT Repository**: Adds the Docker APT repository to the package manager.

+6. **Install Docker**: Installs the Docker Community Edition on the localhost.

+7. **Add User to Docker Group**: Adds the current user to the Docker group, enabling Docker commands without sudo.

+8. **Start Docker Service**: Ensures that the Docker service is started on the localhost.

+### How to Use:

+1. Ensure you have SSH access to the target EC2 instance.

+2. Update the target EC2 instance details in the `hosts` section of the playbook if necessary.

+3. Run the playbook using the command: `cd ansible && ansible-playbook instance-config.yaml `.

+This playbook streamlines the process of setting up Docker on an EC2 instance, providing a seamless environment for containerized applications.

 ## Usage requirements:
 - In order to use this project and manually create the infrastructure you need to have AWS account and Terraform installed locally, Terraform modules version is outlined in terraform/terraform.tf file